DreamerMind/blog/docs/posts/2025_introspection.md

 Sometime it feels our industry is just an house of card slowly but continually churning.
 Dinosauria we.

-As I grow old I am more and more attracted 2 kind of projects.
+As I grow old I am more and more attracted 2 kind work.

 ## 1. The public projects